 Cracking Dictionary Explained

-What is a cracking dictionary?
+What is the difference between a cracking dictionary and a password dictionary?

-Why are cracking dictionaries effective?
+Why are they effective?

-How are cracking dictionaries created?
+How are they created?

-How can cracking dictionaries crack hashed passwords?
+How can they crack hashed passwords?